Top 10 Indian Greens for Healthy Meals

 Another familiar name and therefore familiar ways to incorporate it in daily diets.
 Meets the day’s requirements for vitamin K and C, Calcium and β-carotene.
 A safe leafy green for renal patients on low potassium diet.

 - 1 cup besan

 - 1 tsp sugar

 - Salt to taste

 - ½ tsp sesame seeds

-- Steam the wadis in a steamer and then remove it off the flame.
+Steam the muthiyas in a steamer and then remove it off the flame.

-- Garnish it with the tadka of sesame seeds and serve hot as it is or with tomato chutney.
+Garnish it with the tadka of sesame seeds and serve hot as it is or with green chutney.